Ya3er02/NoghreSod-Android/.github/ISSUE_TEMPLATE/feature_request.md

 name: Feature Request
 about: Suggest an idea for this project
 title: '[FEATURE] '
-labels: enhancement
+labels: 'enhancement'
-assignees: ''
+assignees: 'Ya3er02'
 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.

-**Describe the solution you'd like**
+## Description

-A clear and concise description of what you want to happen.
+Clear and concise description of the feature you want to be added.

-**Describe alternatives you've considered**
+## Problem Statement

+What problem does this feature solve?
+Is it related to a pain point in the app?

+## Proposed Solution

+Describe how you would like this feature to work.

+## Alternatives Considered

-A clear and concise description of any alternative solutions or features you've considered.
+Describe any alternative solutions or features you've considered.

-**Additional context**
+## Benefits

+What are the benefits of implementing this feature?

+- Benefit 1
+- Benefit 2
+- Benefit 3

+## Implementation Details

+Any technical details or implementation suggestions you have.

+## Additional Context

-Add any other context or screenshots about the feature request here.
+Add any other context or examples about the feature request.